 This short film focuses on woodcut printing.
 Printmaker and artist Anne Desmet was commissioned by the V&A to make a copy of sheet of playing cards in the Museum's collections.
 The orginal sheet of cards was printed onto paper with a woodblock.
 The sheet was then hand-coloured using stencils.

-The film was supported by William and Valerie Brake.
+This film was supported by William and Valerie Brake.

 Printed objects from the V&A's collections